Computers and Structures, Inc. (CSI) Cloud

 offset Timespan (e.g., P30S, P5M, P1H) The span of time the aligned poll time decided by interval is shifted.

-product-name String (e.g., %host%;csi) This object is defined if a product name other than the default %host%;csi will be used.
+product-name String (e.g., %host%;csi) This object is defined if a vendor license name other than the default %host%;csi will be used.

 status-command FileName (e.g., ${OpeniT.directories.bin}/openit_csistat.exe) The binary used to obtain status from the license manager.